-The app development language got an overwhelming response from developers for years but with the launch of Google’s Flutter, the rage of Native apps has slowed down gradually.
+The mobile app development sector has received an overwhelming response from developers over the past couple of years, but with the launch of Google’s Flutter, the rage of Native apps has slowed down gradually.
 Google’s Flutter helps develop cross-platform apps with ease and that is the reason behind its immense popularity.

-If we look into Flutter vs. React Native comparison, they have their own pros and cons and from a developers point of view, you should know in and out of these frameworks.
+If we look into Flutter vs react Native comparison, they have their own pros and cons and from a developers point of view, you should know the ins and outs of these frameworks.

-There are a number of cross-platform app development frameworks worth comparing but our take for today’s write-up is Flutter Vs. React Native.
+There are a number of cross-platform app development frameworks worth comparing to, but our take for today’s write-up is Flutter Vs React Native.

-A fair comparison of these frameworks precisely on the performance basis gives us insightful results.
+A fair comparison of these frameworks precisely on a performance basis gives us insightful results.

-The Hot Reload is available on both the platforms, and if you don't know about this, it is the feature that saves the developer from recoiling the app by using the same command again and again.
-The Hot Reload automatically recompile the app where changes made to file, or you connect a new gadget.
-Besides, the feature also helps the developer by preserving the last state of the app.
+The Hot Reload is available on both of these hybrid platforms and if you don't know about this, it is a feature that saves the developer from recoiling the app by using the same command again and again.
+The Hot Reload automatically recompiles the app where changes are made to file, or you connect to a new gadget.
+Besides that, this feature also helps the developer by preserving the last state of the app.
 Hence, both React Native and Flutter offer the feature to make things easier for the developers.

-Flutter: It comes with exceptionally fast hot reload function with quickly and easily experiment, build UIs, add features, and fix bugs faster.
-The reload times also preserve the state on emulators, simulators, and hardware for iOS and Android.\
+Flutter: It comes with an exceptionally fast hot reload function that can quickly and easily experiment, build UIs, add features, and fix bugs faster.
+The reload times also preserves the state on emulators, simulators, and hardware for iOS and Android.

-As discussed, both these frameworks posses the hot reload capability and from a developers point of view, saving time during the development process is always welcomed.
+As discussed, both these frameworks possess the hot reload capability and from a developers point of view, saving time during the development process is always welcomed.
 And in this domain, Flutter is better.

 When it comes to creating the blocks for the user interface, there is a massive gap between React Native and Flutter.